 0 – 50,000 10

 50,000 – 75,000 11

 >370,000 – 550,000 27

 >550,000 – 1,000,000 42

-Some work conditions make it impossible to keep the correct MSAD.
-When this occurs, stop work.
-You must notify the Production Safety Consultant.
-The utility company may need to de-energize or remove the power lines before workers can get back to do the job.
-If that isn’t feasible, it may be possible to insulate the cables.
+If work conditions make it hard to keep the correct MSAD, stop work.
+Then inform the safety consultant.
+The utility firm may need to de-energize the power lines before workers can get back on the job.
+If not, it may be possible to insulate the cables.